How to Swim with Whales in Niue

 How Much is it to Swim with Whales in Niue?

-Whale swimming in Niue cost approximately NZ$225 per person for a half-day tour.
+Whale swimming in Niue cost approximately NZ$285 per person for a half-day tour.
 Some operators offer partial refunds if no whales are seen.

 Why Do Whales Swim to Niue?

 Humpback whales swim to Niue’s warm waters every year to mate, give birth and nurse their young.
-Pregnant mothers find a safe place to give birth and raise their calf until fit enough to make the journey back to their feeding grounds in Antarctica.
+Pregnant mothers find a safe place to give birth and raise their calves until they are fit enough to make the journey back to their feeding grounds in Antarctica.

 How Old Do You Have to Be to Swim with Whales in Niue?

-The minimum age requirement for swimming with whales in Niue is between 10 to 12 years old depending on the operator.
+The minimum age requirement for swimming with whales in Niue is 10 years old.
 You are also required to be a confident swimmer in open water.

-Here are some tips that are essential to know about whale swimming in Niue:
+Here are some tips that are essential to know about whale watching swimming in Niue:

-- The minimum age for whale swimming is typically 10 or 12 years old
+• The minimum age for whale swimming is 10 years old

-The Whale Season in Niue: When to Swim with Whales
+The Whale Season in Niue: When to See and Swim with Whales

 Humpback whales come to Niue once a year during Niue’s wintertime to breed and raise their young.

-The whale season in Niue runs from July to September.
+The whale season in Niue runs from mid-July to September.
 However, whales can sometimes be spotted in Niue’s waters as early as June to as late as October.
-If you want to visit Niue in the hope of seeing whales, the best time to book your trip is between July and September.
+If you want to visit Niue in the hope of seeing whales, the best time to book your trip is between mid-July and September.
 These months are the only months that whale tours operate.

 For more on the whale season, see The Guide to the Whale Season in Niue.